 CREATE MINING STRUCTURE (DMX)

-Creates a new mining structure in a database.
-You can then use the ALTER MINING STRUCTURE (DMX) statement to add models to the mining structure.
+Creates a new mining structure in a database and optionally defines training and testing partitions.
+After you have created the mining structure, you can use the ALTER MINING STRUCTURE (DMX) statement to add models to the mining structure.

 Data type (mandatory)

 Relationship to an attribute column (mandatory only if it applies), indicated by the RELATED TO clause